MattiaCarolo/ML_Melgani/README.md

 # Rights and Liabilities

 The images are mostly from slides or web just to speed up the process since there is no interest from the authors in publishing the resource

-Still since it's time consuming if you want to effer a coffee i won't say no